kalexmills/elect/README.md

 elect launch node 1234 localhost:2345 localhost:3456
 ```

 The above command launches a single subprocess listening on port 1234, and looking for peers running at localhost:2345 and localhost:3456, respectively.
-You can use this version of the command to run and configure a local Kubernetes cluster for testing.
+You can use this version of the command for deployments.